Matthew James Taylor Matthew James Taylor

 The Container Div

 The container div has a min-height:100%; this will ensure it stays the full height of the screen even if there is hardly any content.
+It is also set to position:relative; this allows us to absolutely position elements inside it later.

 The Header Div